 The Perki-Bay Expedition is designed to be a resource awareness campaign centered on the protection of the Perkiomen Creek.

-The actual project consists of a 5-day paddling expedition where members of our youth conservation program paddle the Perkiomen Creek from its source to the Delaware Bay.
-Our goal for this expedition is to generate increased community support for the protection of the creek and it's hopeful addition to the Pennsylvania Water Trail Program.
+The Perki-Bay expedition is a 5-day canoe trip where members of our youth conservation program paddle the Perkiomen Creek from its source in Schwenksville to the Delaware Bay.
+Our goal for this expedition is to generate increased community support for the protection of the creek and for the Conservancy’s new Water Quality Monitoring Program.

 Create Community Awareness and Engagement

 Increase protection for the Perkiomen Creek